psychemedia/middle-english-romances/sir-isumbras.md

 Full sore wounded was he.
 They asked what was his name;
 He said, " Sire, a smith's man;
-" What will ye do with me?"
+"What will ye do with me?"
 The Christian king said, than,
-" I trow, never smith's man
+"I trow, never smith's man
-" In war was half so wight."
+"In war was half so wight."
-" I *bid* `[Pray.]` you, give me meat and drink,
+"I *bid* `[Pray.]` you, give me meat and drink,
-" And what that I will after think,
+"And what that I will after think,
-" Till I have *kevered* `[Recovered.]` my might."
+"Till I have *kevered* `[Recovered.]` my might."
 The king a great oath sware,
 As soon as he whole were,
 That he would dub him knight.